WorldFamousElectronics/PulseSensor_Amped_Processing_Visualizer/README.md

 ```

 That's it !
-Fire up the Mac App, select your USB port, and see it go.
+Fire up the Processing App, select your USB port, and see it go.